luckinet/tabshiftr/README.md

 2. Variables that identify the unit for which the values have been measured (they are called *identifying (or id) variables* here).

-These two variable types are the target variables in `arealDB`.
+These two variable types are the target variables in `rectifyr`.
 The primary aim of reorganising messy tables lays in determining where those two kinds of variables are located in each cluster.
 In the context of areal data the variables *administrative territories* and the *period*,